What does “kareshi” mean in Japanese?

 - 氏 : a kanji character used as an honorific suffix normally after a name.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
 Actually, here, we could get the better understanding of “kareshi” through the detailed kanji check above.
-Then, let me explain how to use it through the example sentences below.

 Example #1: how to say “boyfriend” in Japanese